MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-scaling-resources.md

 ### Precise downtime expectations

 * **Downtime duration**: In most cases, the downtime ranges from 10 to 30 seconds.
 * **Other considerations**: After a scaling event, there's an inherent DNS `Time-To-Live` (TTL) period of approximately 30 seconds.
-This period isn't directly controlled by the scaling process.
+The scaling process doesn't directly control this period.
 It's a standard part of DNS behavior.
 From an application perspective, the total downtime experienced during scaling could be in the range of 40 to 60 seconds.

 #### Considerations and limitations

 - For reduced downtime scaling to work, allow all [inbound and outbound connections between the IP addresses in the delegated subnet, when you use virtual network integrated networking](concepts-networking-private.md#virtual-network-concepts).
 If these connections aren't permitted, the reduced downtime scaling process doesn't work, and scaling occurs through the standard scaling workflow.
 - Reduced downtime scaling doesn't work if there are regional capacity constraints or quota limits on your subscription.
-- Reduced downtime scaling doesn't work for a replica server, because it's only supported on the primary server.
+- Reduced downtime scaling doesn't work for a replica server, because is only supported on the primary server.
 For replica servers, the scaling operation automatically goes through the regular process.
 - Reduced downtime scaling doesn't work if a [virtual network-injected server](concepts-networking-private.md#virtual-network-concepts) doesn't have sufficient usable IP addresses in the delegated subnet.
 If you have a standalone server, one extra IP address is necessary.
 For an instance with high-availability enabled, two extra IP addresses are required.
 - Logical replication slots aren't preserved during a reduced downtime failover event.
 To maintain logical replication slots and ensure data consistency after a scale operation, use the [pg_failover_slot](https://github.com/EnterpriseDB/pg_failover_slots) extension.
 For more information, see [enabling extension in a flexible server](concepts-extensions.md#pg_failover_slots).
 - Reduced downtime scaling doesn't work with [unlogged tables](https://www.postgresql.org/docs/current/sql-createtable.html#SQL-CREATETABLE-UNLOGGED).
-If you're using unlogged tables for any of your data will lose all the data in those tables after the near-zero downtime scaling.
+If you're using unlogged tables for any of your data will lose all the data in those tables after the reduced downtime scaling.

 [Share your suggestions and bugs with the Azure Database for PostgreSQL product team](https://aka.ms/pgfeedback).